-"Sophomore year I started the club.
+"In my sophomore year I started the club.
 I learned a lot from it but it was tough," Shearer added.
 "I had high expectations."

 Besides starting the Schools for Schools club and hosting screenings at Valley Community Church, she also participated and helped organize The Rescue in San Francisco during spring 2009.
 This worldwide event spanned 10 countries and 100 cities.

 In San Francisco, hundreds of individuals camped out to bring attention to the longest running war in Africa and waited to be rescued by an influential person such as a celebrity, politician or musician.
 The participants had sent out emails and called offices in advance asking people to rescue them.
 Former Mayor Willie Brown rescued Shearer's group after two days and 31 minutes.